microsoft/PartsUnlimited/docs/HOL_PartsUnlimited_WebSite_Continuous_Deployment/HOL_PartsUnlimited_CD_Using_RM_Online.md

 	![](media/15.png)
 	* You can enter a Release Description if you want to.
-	* Select the latest build from the HOL Build dropdown.
+	* Select the latest build from the HOL Build drop down.
 	* Click on the Dev Environment to set it as the target environment for this Release.
 Click Create.

 	![](media/16.png)